-Figure 21: Fits to modelled survey NPUE index data (four panels on the top left), fits to proportions-atage by sex and Biological Region from the year 2019 (eight panels on the top right), and estimated movement-at-age for the final OM (bottom row).
-Filled circles in the index plots are modelled survey NPUE with 95% credible intervals and the open triangles are predictions from the final OM.
+Figure 31: Fits to modelled survey NPUE index data for the model conditioned to AAF results (four panels on the top left) and the model conditioned to CW results (four panels on the top right).
+Filled circles are modelled survey NPUE with 95% credible intervals and the open triangles are predictions from the final OM model.

+Figure 32: Fits to survey proportions-at-age by sex and Biological Region from the year 2021 for the model conditioned to AAF results (eight panels on the top left) and for the model conditioned to CW results (eight panels on the top right.
 Filled circles connected by lines are the proportions-at-age determined from FISS data and the open circles are predictions from the final OM.